-Represented by bank loans and financing, and amounts balances of checking accounts with related parties, except for the checking account, the others are stated at original value, plus interest, inflation adjustments and translation adjustments incurred up to the dates of the financial informations.
+Are bank loans and financing, and checking accounts balances held by related parties, except for the checking account balances all others are stated at original value, plus interest, inflation adjustments and translation adjustments incurred up to the dates of the financial information.
 Financial liabilities are initially measured at fair value, net of transaction costs.
 Later, they are measured at amortized cost using the effective interest rate method, and the financial expenses are recognized based on the effective yield.